nickzoic/nick.zoic.org/art/midi-hero/index.md

 IO  hw:3,0,0  Metro M4 Express MIDI 1
 IO  hw:4,0,0  MPK mini play MIDI 1
 ```

+*Update: I've finally worked out that [lmms](https://lmms.en.softonic.com/)
+actually does work if you go into the overall settings and set MIDI interface
+to "ALSA Raw-MIDI" using the device names above *and* you go into the
+instrument settings and tell it to use MIDI input.
+Duh.*

 Using `amidi`, I dumped some raw MIDI messages out of a little AKAI
 MIDI keyboard, and then turned them into this work of musical genius: